About the course

 We are looking for candidates with a minimum degree qualification of 2:2 or above, ideally in the subject they wish to train to teach in.
-Graduates will also have obtained a Grade 'C' or ‘4’ above in GCSE English and Mathematics and some work experience for salaried places is helpful.
+Graduates will also have obtained a Grade 'C' or ‘4’ above in GCSE English and Mathematics, or take equivalency tests before commencing programme and some work experience for salaried places is helpful.
 Candidates should demonstrate enthusiasm, resilience, interpersonal skills, the capacity for hard work and willingness to listen, learn, reflect and work professionally with other colleagues.
 Some form of school experience/ observation is helpful which can be arranged within the school upon request.

 Desirable qualities in applicants include; enthusiasm, resilience, interpersonal and communication skills, capacity for hard work and willingness to listen, learn, accept constructive feedback, reflect and work professionally with other colleagues.
 Some form of school experience /observation is helpful which can be arranged within the school upon request.
-Subject Knowledge Enhancement courses are available to help boost subject knowledge if required and the school can also help candidates to prepare for the skills test.
+Subject Knowledge Enhancement courses are available to help boost subject knowledge if required.

 Career changers are welcome as they bring a variety of skills and experiences outside of education.

 Successful candidates are required to have completed a DBS check and medical clearance prior to the start of their training.
 Subject knowledge enhancement courses (which are free) are available for candidates who wish to further improve on their subject specialism.
-Help can also be provided for the skills test if required.
 Once a place has been offered trainees are welcome to come and work within departments to familiarise themselves with the school and colleagues.

 About the training provider